 The Verbose accelerator builds option controls the verbosity of build messages both in the MATLAB Command Window and in parallel build log files.

-Optionally, inspect the model reference hierarchy to determine, based on model dependencies, which models will build in parallel.
-For example, you can use the Model Dependency Viewer from the Simulink Analysis > Model Dependencies menu.
+Optionally, inspect the model hierarchy to determine, based on model dependencies, which models will build in parallel.
+You can access the Model Dependency Viewer on the Modeling tab, in the Compare dropdown, by selecting one of the options under Dependencies.

 Update your model.
 Messages in the MATLAB command window record when each parallel or serial build starts and finishes.